szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 They are Golang template files that are able to render variables at predefined placeholders.
 Just much more convoluted in real life, thanks to the many generic usecases they have to serve.

-In this chapter
+To round up your Helm intro in the remaining chapters you will

-- you will modify a chart by introducing a new variable to it, this way you will see that charts are really just template files
+- modify a chart by introducing a new variable to it, this way you will see that charts are really just template files
 - while you will learn how to render and debug Helm charts locally
 - and how to navigate chart source code